OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 A user account facilitates interactive access to the system and is primarily used for day-to-day tasks.
 Each user requiring access to the system should have a unique account specifically assigned to that user.
-System administrators can thereby monitor user activity and establish system dignostics to optimise system performance.
+System administrators can thereby monitor user activity and establish system diagnostics to optimise system performance.
 Moreover permission to perform various system activities can be separately assigned to each user on an individual basis.

 When the system is initially installed, usually only one user account is created.